 Four weeks to go…

-Inform your internet, television and telephone providers of your move and either transfer your service or shop around to find a better deal, keeping in mind that it may be worthwhile bundling all of the services together.
-Where telephones are concerned, remember to inform both your landline and mobile providers and don’t forget to update the address on your TV licence – failure to do so could result in a fine of up to £1,000!
+- Inform your internet, television, landline and mobile providers of your move and either transfer your service or shop around to find a better deal, keeping in mind that it may be worthwhile bundling all of the services together.
+Make sure you update the address on your TV licence too.

-Tell your employer's HR department of your change of address so they can inform the tax office.
+- Tell your employer's HR department of your change of address so they can inform the tax office.
 If you're self-employed, you'll need to tell the tax office yourself.
-And don’t forget to let your kids’ schools know of any changes.

 Two weeks to go…